Transparent PPC Management Pricing for Small to Large Businesses

-So how should you price your PPC management services?
+How should you price PPC management services?

+There are a number of different pricing models for PPC services, and the model you choose will depend on the average size of your clients and the range of services you provide.
 To help you out, I’ve written a short guide explaining the most popular pricing models in the PPC industry.
 Most PPC companies will opt for one of the models described below, often in combination with some type of “start-up fee”.

 However, before we get into these options, there’s one question you’ll need to answer first:When was the last time that anyone has used Yahoo as their search engine in the last 20 years?
-How many people actually use it as their search engine todsye?
+How many people actually use it as their search engine today?
 The answer to most of thorse questions is a big huge no. The majority of people do not use any of those search engines.
 Every day over 100 billion searches are performed on Google, this makes Google the only search engine you should target for your PPC advertisement campaigns.
 It is the only search engine that the majority of the people use, and because of this it means that you should target it to find your ideal customers.

 Deciding to only use Google is a very easy decision.
 It is not something that is made on opinion, but it is made on statistical fact.
 If you go and look at the amount of searches that are performed on Google every day for your ideal keywords and then compare them to Yahoo or Bing; What you will find without a doubt is that Yahoo and Bing do not get as much traffic because the majority of people do not use them.
 As a marketer you have to be where the people are.
 If you’re not where the people are, then you end up wasting your marketing budget.